 Useful contacts: British Association for Counselling and Psychotherapy (external site).

 The Ménière’s Society provides a forum for people living with vestibular disorders to get in contact and support one another.
 The Society has a list of local groups which are run independently across the UK and also provides support to anyone wanting to set up a new group.
-Our popular quarterly magazine, Spin, includes member’s letters; sharing views, experiences and tips on coping with symptoms.
-The Society also has a very successful penpal/e-pal network and members contact list, both of which are fantastic ways to get in touch with others to share experiences and offer mutual support.
+Our popular magazine, Spin, includes member’s letters; sharing views, experiences and tips on coping with symptoms.
+The Society also has a very successful penpal/e-pal and contact network which are fantastic ways to get in touch with others to share experiences and offer mutual support.

 Alternatively, if membership isn’t for you please consider making a regular or single donation to support our work and help us continue to support and help others as we’ve helped you.
 Donate Now!